Interdepartmental Degree Program

 Students interested in pursuing an individualized interdepartmental major, minor, or cluster should be referred to the Multidisciplinary Studies Center.
 Informational handouts and application forms are available there.

 Because individualized majors and minors require more time to organize than traditional majors or minors, interested students should begin their preparation as early as possible.
 Students can apply anytime up until their first semester of senior year.

-Previously approved interdepartmental program majors and minors are available online and can be helpful to review when planning your own program.
+Previously approved interdepartmental degree program majors and minors are available online and can be helpful to review when planning your own program.

 Creating an Interdepartmental Major or Minor